Statement of Service for Students and Graduates

 These are organised by the Careers Service and may be offered centrally or via your course.
 Occasionally we may ask you to sign up for these.
 If this is the case, you should inform us in advance if you are unable to attend so that we can reallocate your place.

 We provide a quality vacancy system for all students and graduates of GCU.
 This contains part time jobs both on and off campus, voluntary opportunities, work experience, internships and graduate jobs.
 Our team ensure that all opportunities are relevant for our students and graduates covering as many occupational areas as possible.
 This system is specifically for GCU, providing local, national and international opportunities.

 This service is free for our students to use and for the employers who post on this site.
-We ensure that all vacancies comply with relevant laws and we follow the Association of Graduate Careers Advisory Service (AGCAS), Association of Graduate Recruiters (AGR), National Union of Students (NUS) joint Code of Practice -http://www.agr.org.uk/write/Documents/Reports/Best_Practice_in_Graduate_Recruitment.pdf and as a member of National Association of Student Employment Services (NASES) we comply with the published code of practice for Higher Education Student Employment Services http://www.nases.org.uk/main-menu/your-service/codes-of-practice
+We ensure that all vacancies comply with relevant laws and we follow the Code of Ethics set by Association of Graduate Careers Advisory Service (AGCAS).
+We also comply with the published Code of Practice for Higher Education Student Employment Services, issued by the National Association of Student Employment Services (NASES).

-Registration for the vacancy system can be found at www.gcu.ac.uk/careers/vacancies
+Registration for the vacancy system can be found by clicking here.

 Our commitment to you

 • Provide appropriate information, advice or guidance, or if necessary, refer you to an alternative agency

 • Work with you where possible on your course to support your career decision-making, opportunity awareness and applications beyond university

 • Give you access to a careers appointment normally within 3 weeks